Hultan/chessImager/README.md

 Start by creating an **Imager** object by calling the **chessImager.NewImager()** function.
 With this object, you can render simple chess board images from a **FEN** string by using the **imager.Render()** method.

-If you want to create more advanced images with move arrows, highlighted squares or annotations, you'll need a **Context** object.
+If you want to create more advanced images with move arrows, highlighted squares and/or annotations, you'll need a **ImageContext** object for each image you want to create.
 You can create that by using the **imager.NewContext()** method and passing a fen string to it.
 Add all the moves, highlighted squares and annotations to the **context** object, and then call the **imager.RenderWithContext()** method, and provide the **context** object to that method.

-The purpose of the **Context** object is that you create one **Imager** object at the beginning of your code, and then one **Context** object for each advanced image that you want to generate.
-Once an advanced image is created, you can discard the old **Context** object, and create a new one.
+The purpose of the **context** object is that you create one **imager** object at the beginning of your code, and then one **context** object for each advanced image that you want to generate.
+Once an advanced image is created, you can discard the **context** object, and create a new one.

 ## Configuration